edgedb/edgedb/docs/guides/tutorials/nextjs.rst

-This command introspected the schema of our database and generated some code into the ``dbschema/edgeql-js`` directory.
-It also asked us if wanted to add the generated code to our ``.gitignore``; typically it's not good practice to include generated files in version control.
+This command introspected the schema of our database and generated some code in the ``dbschema/edgeql-js`` directory.
+It also asked us if we wanted to add the generated code to our ``.gitignore``; typically it's not good practice to include generated files in version control.